echogarden-project/echogarden/docs/Server.md

 })
 ```

-In the future, this module may be separated to an independent lightweight package.

-**TODO**: Document using the client class with a background worker.
+**TODO**:
+* Separate the client to an independent, lightweight, Node.js package, with browser compatibility
-**TODO**: Add support for cancellation signals in the client class.
+* Add support for cancellation signals
+* Document how to use with a background worker

 ## Protocol details